-B25 The Applicant must ensure: (a) Internal roads, driveways and parking (including grades, turn paths, sight distance requirements, aisle widths, aisle lengths and parking bay dimensions) associated with the development are constructed and maintained in accordance with the latest version of AS 2890.1:2004 Parking facilities Off-street car parking (Standards Australia, 2004) and AS 2890.2:2002 Parking facilities Off-street commercial vehicle facilities (Standards Australia, 2002); b) the final configuration of the internal road network is established and available for use prior to occupation of the freight village or any warehousing; c) the swept path of the longest vehicle entering and exiting the site, as well as manoeuvrability through the site, is in accordance with the relevant Austroads guidelines; d) the development does not result in any vehicles queuing on the public road network; e) heavy vehicles and bins associated with the development are not parked on local roads or footpaths in the vicinity of the site; f) all vehicles are wholly contained on site before being required to stop; g) all loading and unloading of materials is carried out on-site; h) all trucks entering or leaving the site with loads have their loads covered and do not track dirt onto any public road; and i) the proposed turning areas in the car park are kept clear of any obstacles, including parked cars, at all times Detailed Design The OTAMP (Rev 13, 15 May 2020) is currently being implemented on site and addresses the requirements of this condition.
-In addition, where applicable, the requirements of this condition are addressed in the revised MPE Stage 2 Consolidated UDLP (revision 12, 18 December 2020) was approved by DPE on 5 February 2021.
+B25 The Applicant must ensure: (a) internal roads, driveways and parking (including grades, turn paths, sight distance requirements, aisle widths, aisle lengths and parking bay dimensions) associated with the development are constructed and maintained in accordance with the latest version of As 2890.1:2004 Parking facilities Off-street car parking (Standards Australia, 2004) and AS 2890.2:2002 Parking facilities Off-street commercial vehicle facilities (Standards Australia, 2002); b) the final configuration of the internal road network is established and available for use prior to occupation of the freight village or any warehousing; c) the swept path of the longest vehicle entering and exiting the site, as well as manoeuvrability through the site, is in accordance with the relevant Austroads guidelines; d) the development does not result in any vehicles queuing on the public road network; e) heavy vehicles and bins associated with the development are not parked on local roads or footpaths in the vicinity of the site; f) all vehicles are wholly contained on site before being required to stop; g) all loading and unloading of materials is carried out on-site; h) all trucks entering or leaving the site with loads have their loads covered and do not track dirt onto any public road; and i) the proposed turning areas in the car park are kept clear of any obstacles, including parked cars, at all times Detailed Design The OTAMP (Rev 13, dated 15 May 2020) is currently being implemented on site and addresses the requirements of this condition.
+In addition, where applicable, the requirements of this condition are addressed in the revised MPE Stage 2 Consolidated UDLP (revision 12, dated 18 December 2020) which was approved by DPE on 5 February 2021.
 Operational Traffic and Access Management Plan B26 The Applicant must prepare an Operational Traffic and Access Management Plan to the satisfaction of the Secretary.
-The Plan is to be developed in consultation with the relevant Council, TKNSW and RMS.
+The Plan is to be developed in consultation with the relevant Council, TfNSW and RMS.
 The plan must be approved by the Secretary prior to the commencement of operation.
-The Plan must be prepared by a suitably qualified and experienced person(s), and must: (a) demonstrate how the development will be managed during operation to meet the requirements of this development consent; (b) detail numbers and frequency of truck movements, sizes of trucks, vehicle routes and hours of operation; (c) detail access arrangements for the site to ensure road and site safety, and demonstrate there will be no queuing on the road network; (d) detail measures to ensure turning areas and internal access roads are kept clear of any obstacles, including parked cars, at all times; (e) set out procedures for collecting the information required to prepare the Biannual Trip Origin and Destination Report required under condition B28; Pre-operation Operational Traffic and Access Management Plan (OTAMP) was approved by DPE on 6 December 2019.
-The OTAMP (Rev 13, 15 May 2020) is currently being implemented on site.
+The Plan must be prepared by a suitably qualified and experienced person(s), and must: (a) demonstrate how the development will be managed during operation to meet the requirements of this development consent; (b) detail numbers and frequency of truck movements, sizes of trucks, vehicle routes and hours of operation; (c) detail access arrangements for the site to ensure road and site safety, and demonstrate there will be no queuing on the road network; (d) detail measures to ensure turning areas and internal access roads are kept clear of any obstacles, including parked cars, at all times; (e) set out procedures for collecting the information required to prepare the Biannual Trip Origin and Destination Report required under condition B28; (f) incorporate the Workplace Travel Plan as required under condition B29; Pre-operation Operational Traffic and Access Management Plan (OTAMP) (Rev10, dated 13 November 2019) was approved by DPE on 6 December 2019.
+The OTAMP (Rev 13, dated 15 May 2020) is currently being implemented on site.
 Implementation of the OTAMP is reported as part of operational compliance reporting.
 This compliance report relates to construction only.
-B27 Pre-operation The OTAMP was approved by DPE on 6 December 2019.
-The revised OTAMP (Rev 13, 15 May 2020) is currently being implemented on site.
+B27 The Operational Traffic and Access Management Plan required by condition B26 must be implemented by the Applicant for the duration of operations.
+Pre-operation The OTAMP (Rev10, dated 13 November 2019) was approved by DPE on 6 December 2019.
+The revised OTAMP (Rev 13, dated 15 May 2020) is currently being implemented on site.
 Implementation of the OTAMP is reported as part of operational compliance reporting.
 This compliance report relates to construction only.